dask/dask-kubernetes/doc/source/index.rst

 HelmCluster
 -----------

-:doc:`helmcluster` is for managing an existing Dask cluster which has been deployed using `Helm <https://helm.sh>`_.
+:class:`HelmCluster` is for managing an existing Dask cluster which has been deployed using `Helm <https://helm.sh>`_.
 You must have already installed the `Dask Helm chart <https://helm.dask.org/>`_ and have the cluster running.
 You can then use it to manage scaling and retrieve logs.